dbohdan/caddy-cgi/README.md

-This is an example of how to configure Caddy for CGI with a FastCGI-to-CGI wrapper.
+This is an example of how to configure Caddy for CGI with a FastCGI wrapper for CGI scripts.
 You may wish to use the [CGI plugin](https://github.com/jung-kurt/caddy-cgi) instead.

 # How to run